FastTrackOrg/FastTrack/docs/dev/DeveloperGuide.md

 ### Video tracking

-To embedded Fast Track in an existing project, you must first create a thread where the Tracking class will live.
+To embed Fast Track in an existing project, you must first create a thread where the Tracking class will live.

 ```C++
 thread = new QThread; // Creates a new QThread